arangodb/docs/3.11/administration-reduce-memory-footprint.md

 used blocks can be retained in RAM for later access.
-The larger the cache, the more blocks can be retained and so the higher the probability that a subsequent access does not need to reach out to disk and thus incurs no additional costs on performance and IO capacity.
+The larger the cache, the more blocks can be retained and so the higher the probability that a subsequent access does not need to reach out to disk and thus incurs no additional cost on performance and IO capacity.

-RocksDB caches bloom filters and index blocks of its SST files in RAM.
+RocksDB can cache bloom filters and index blocks of its SST files in RAM.
 It usually needs approx. 1% of the total size of all SST files in RAM just for caching these.
 As a result, most random accesses need only a single actual disk read to find the data stored under a single RocksDB